drush-ops/drush/docs/dependency-injection.md

 createEarly() method
 ------------------
 :octicons-tag-24: 12.0+
-Drush commands that need to be instantiated prior to bootstrap may do so by utilizing the `createEarly()` static factory.
-This method looks and functions exacty like the `create()` static factory, except it is only passed the Drush container.
-The Drupal container is not available to command handlers that use `createEarly()`.
+!!! tip

+    Drush 12 supported a createEarly() method.
+This is replaced in Drush 13+ by putting `#[CLI\Bootstrap(DrupalBootLevels::NONE)]` Attribute on the command class and injecting dependencies via the usual `__construct` with AutowireTrait.
 Note also that Drush commands packaged with Drupal modules are not discovered until after Drupal bootstraps, and therefore cannot use `createEarly()`.
 This mechanism is only usable by PSR-4 discovered commands packaged with Composer projects that are *not* Drupal modules.

 Inflection
 -----------------